jvde-github/AIS-catcher/README.md

 [Standard (non-coherent)]	: 1.9e+02 ms
 [Base (non-coherent)]		: 1.7e+02 ms
 ```
 In this example the default model performs quite well in contrast to the standard non-coherent engine with 36 messages identified versus 3 for the standard engine.
 This is typical when there are few messages with poor quality.
-However, it  doubles the decoding time and has a higher memory usage (800 floats) so needs more powerful hardware.
+However, it  doubles the decoding time and has a higher memory usage so needs more powerful hardware.
 Please note that the improvements seen for this particular file are an exception.

 ## Validation